jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/docs/GAME_CONFIG.md

 ### (*3) gameConfig:limitScore

-Shows a control to select the limit score of the game.
+If active, shows a control to select the limit score of the game.

 **Properties**: